what3words/w3w-swift-wrapper/README.md

 # Overview

-The what3words Swift wrapper gives you programmatic access to convert a 3 word address to coordinates, to convert coordinates to a 3 word address, and to determine the currently support 3 word address languages.
+The what3words Swift wrapper gives you programmatic access to

+* convert a 3 word address to coordinates
+* convert coordinates to a 3 word address
+* autosuggest functionality which takes a slightly incorrect 3 word address, and suggests a list of valid 3 word addresses
+* obtain a section of the 3m x 3m what3words grid for a bounding box.
+* determine the currently support 3 word address languages.

 This repository contains an Xcode project that builds a framework, and tests for the wrapper.
 You may instead choose to skip the framework and simply drag and drop the `W3wGeocoder.swift` file into your project.